Dynatrace-APAC/Workshop-BizOps/README.md

 Order of Hands on Sessions:

 1) Hands On - Basic Funnel
-2) Hands On - Session Properties
+2) Hands On - Session Properties - Part 1
 3) Hands On - Session Properties - Part 2
 4) Hands On - Conversion Rates
 5) Hands On - Business Dashboard